Cutler Memorial Library By-Laws 2021

 Establish, and maintain, a written policy for the selection of library materials and the use of library materials and facilities which is in accord with the current standards of the American Library Association.

-The Board shall determine policies relative to the use of the library by organizations and groups, the maintenance and use of special collections, the acceptance of gifts, and the disposition of unsuitable materials, policies for meeting special needs of patrons and personnel.
+The Board shall determine policies relative to the use of the library by organizations and groups, the maintenance and use of special collections, the acceptance of gifts, and the disposition of unsuitable materials, and policies for meeting special needs of patrons and personnel.

 Determine, in consultation with the librarian, library policies and maintain a written record of them.